 Know your rights and obligations if you discover a mistake.

-You must notify the credit card company of any billing error no later than 60 days after it transmitted the first statement that reflects the alleged error.
+You must notify a credit card company of any billing error no later than 60 days after it transmitted the first statement that reflects the alleged error.
 Otherwise, the credit card company has no obligation to investigate or respond.
-(With another type of dispute process—the “Claims and Defenses” Process—you get a year to dispute the charges.
-For more information, read Can I Withhold a Credit Card Payment if I Have a Dispute With a Seller?)

 These procedures apply only to billing errors, which include: